How To Make Ermine Frosting: Your Complete Guide

 - excellent stability at room temperature and under pressure, and

-- characteristics that make them easily dyed and flavored.
+- are easily dyed and flavored.

 So, what sets Ermine Buttercream apart from other Frostings?